luyadev/luya/docs/guide/luya-console.md

 |Command|Description
 |--------|---------
-|`import`|Updates permission, cms blocks, cms layouts, image filters.
+|`import`|Updates permission, CMS blocks, CMS layouts, image filters.
 Import is a one of the main concepts of LUYA.
 Its saving your project data into the database.
 This way you can track your files within VCS (Git, SVN) and import them.
 [Create Import Commmand](app-module.md#import-method).
 |`migrate`|Execute all migrations from all modules, updates your database if any.
 The main difference to the Yii migrate command is its going to collect all migrations from all modules.
 |`migrate/create migration1 modulename`|Create new migration file named `mymigration1` in the module `modulename`: `migrate/create mymigration1 modulename`.
 |`health`|Tests all basic directory if they are writable and existing.